bhanu87777/Data-Structure-in-C/README.md

 Following are the content of my Projects:

+Stack: <br>
-Stack: A stack is a linear data structure that follows the Last In, First Out (LIFO) principle.
+A stack is a linear data structure that follows the Last In, First Out (LIFO) principle.
 The last element added to the stack is the first one to be removed. <br>
 Implementation using Array and Linked List

 Operations: